SendurLanter/Speaker-Recognition-and-Preprocessing-/README.md

          line 85

 ## Link to the report:
+ - Report in the repo named SPEAKER_RECOGNITION_SYSTEM_final or download from Overleaf
  - Here is the link to the final report ( Overleaf viewer mode) [Report](https://www.overleaf.com/read/yzdypxtfcdwk)